 Image Credit: noahhealth.org

-Less might be more; you don't have to give so much fertilisers or nutrients to your plants than you think!
-Overdosage of fertilisers will just cause salt to form in the water.
+Less might be more; you don't have to give so many fertilizers or nutrients to your plants than you think!
+Overdosage of fertilizers will just cause salt to form in the water.
 These salts "burn" the plants' roots and this is why your plant wilt, just because you care too much.
 Think about it, before humans even came about, flora were flourishing on their own.
 This is why you should just let the plants grow naturally in its own eco-system without too much additional attention to it.

 Image Credit: justurfit.com.au

 The growing medium (usually soil) is very important and the basis for good plant growth.
-It stores the water and minerals for the plants and is the anchorage for which the plants set it roots in.
-However, with all the challenges and difficulty in cultivating and maintaining the ideal medium for plants, this might be one of the most fundamental reason why your plants are wilting despite you showering it with love and care.
-The greens might be your point of attention but don't forget the earth for which the greens sits upon!
+It stores the water and minerals for the plants and is the anchorage for which the plants set its roots in.
+However, with all the challenges and difficulty in cultivating and maintaining the ideal medium for plants, this might be one of the most fundamental reasons why your plants are wilting despite you showering it with love and care.
+The greens might be your point of attention but don't forget the earth for which the greens sit upon!